Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Experiments and results

 \subsubsection{PeptideReactor}

-PeptideReactor \cite{PeptideReactor} is a comprehensive benchmark of 50 datasets, aimed at comparing peptide encoding algorithms.
-To focus solely on the differences in feature engineering, a Random Forest with 100 trees is consistently used as the classifier.
-No hyperparameter tuning or class weighting is used for the classifier head, only tuning the feature extraction algorithms is allowed.
-The authors implemented 48 encodings, based on sequence or structure (using 3D structure descriptors).
-This benchmark allows us to verify how molecular fingerprints compare to a wide variety of previous peptide encodings from bioinformatics.
+PeptideReactor \cite{PeptideReactor} is a large benchmark comprising 50 datasets designed to compare peptide encoding methods.
+To focus on the impact of feature engineering, all models use the same Random Forest classifier with 100 trees.
+No classifier hyperparameter tuning or class weighting is applied, and only the feature extraction methods are tuned.
+The benchmark includes 48 encodings based on sequence information or structural descriptors derived from 3D structures.
+This setting enables a direct comparison of molecular fingerprints with a broad range of established peptide encodings from the bioinformatics literature.

-For this benchmark, we perform hyperparameter tuning on small grids for fingerprints.
-We make this exception because, despite its name, many datasets in this benchmark consist of quite large proteins.
-17 datasets out of 50 have average sequence lengths of more than 50 amino acids (typical upper limit for peptides), and 8 have average lengths of more than 200.
-Furthermore, other methods also have their parameters tuned here, in order to fairly assess the capability of the encoding method overall, not its default hyperparameters.
-With 5-fold CV, we tune: ECFP radius (range $[2,4]$), Topological Torsion path length (range $[4, 6]$), RDKit path length (range $[7, 9]$).
-They are still very short-range descriptors, but allowed to capture slightly larger substructures.
+For this benchmark, we perform some limited hyperparameter tuning for fingerprints.
+We make this exception, since authors explicitly encourage tuning for feature extraction, and perform it for many other methods, so tuning fingerprints results in more fair comparison.
+Further, many datasets in this benchmark contain relatively large proteins, which may benefit from slightly larger subgraphs in fingerprints.
+Specifically, 17 of the 50 datasets have average sequence lengths exceeding 50 amino acids, the typical upper limit for peptides, and 8 exceed 200 amino acids.
+See Supplementary Material for detailed statistics of all datasets.
+Using 5-fold cross-validation, we tune the ECFP radius in the range $[2, 4]$, the Topological Torsion path length in the range $[4, 6]$, and the RDKit path length in the range $[7, 9]$.
+These remain short-range descriptors, but allow slightly larger substructures to be captured.

-Since this is the encoding benchmark, we also check the performance of general ``FP encoding``, where we treat the fingerprint type as a hyperparameter.
-This helps us answer the question \textit{"How good are encodings based on the topological graph of a molecule?"}.
-This is relevant because the two existing feature groups only use amino acid sequence (1D encoding) or spatial peptide structure (3D encoding).
-Furthermore, this is also more realistic, since we select the best method for each dataset.
-The results are summarized in Table \ref{table_results_peptidereactor}.
-Due to space limitations, here we report only five best structure- and sequence-based encodings, with detailed results in the Supplementary Material.
+Since this is an encoding benchmark, we also evaluate a general ``FP encoding'' setting, where the fingerprint type itself is treated as a hyperparameter.
+This allows us to address the question \textit{``How effective are encodings based on the topological graph (2D structure) of a molecule?''}.
+Such comparison is relevant because existing feature groups rely either on amino acid sequences (1D encodings) or spatial peptide structures (3D encodings).
+It is also a highly realistic setting, as the best encoding method is selected for each dataset.
+Results are summarized in Table \ref{table_results_peptidereactor}.
+Due to space constraints, we report only the five best sequence- and structure-based encodings here, with full results provided in the Supplementary Material.